-where yy is the line number.
+yy is the line number.

 If the connection attempt still fails, make sure that you have set modem inout for that line.
-If you do not have modem control, enter the no exec command on the line before making the reverse connection.
-If your attempt is still refused, disconnect the modem, enter the following command, and then reconnect and reconfigure the modem:
+If you do not have modem control, issue the no exec command on the line before making the reverse connection.
+If you still get a connection refused, disconnect the modem, issue the following command, and then reconnect and reconfigure the modem: